project-open-data/project-open-data.github.io/v1.1/schema.md

 "Common Core" Required Fields
 -----------------------------
-The following "common core" fields are required, to be used to describe each entry:
+The following "common core" fields are required, to be used to describe each entry.
+Only U.S. Federal agencies are required to fill out `bureauCode` and `programCode`.

 *(Consult the 'Further Metadata Field Guidance' section lower in the page to learn more about the use of each element, including the range of valid entries where appropriate.
 Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent DCAT, Schema.org, and CKAN fields.)*